Python-Coding-Assignments/Restaurant-Ratings-Part-2/README.md

 ## Getting Started
 To run the program, download the contents of the project and simply run make in the terminal.

 Once the project is open, you will be prompted with a menu display different menu options.
-To continue, you will need to enter a letter that corresponds to one of the menu options; otherwise; an error message will be displayed.
+To continue, you will need to enter a letter that corresponds to one of the menu options, otherwise; an error message will be displayed.

 For some menu options, the program requests a restaurant index and rating index input from the user.
 The restaurant/rating index that the program is requesting is the index in which the user's chosen restaurant/rating appears in the already initialized list.
 Recall, in a list, the first element is at index zero, the second element is at index one, and so forth.
 To see which restaurants are at which restaurant index, you can input the character "A" for the menu selection, and then a list of the restaurants at their specified index is printed to the screen.